 The method used in this research is the quantitative method.
-Data collection is done by spreading questionnaires to every employee in the manufacturing industry in Indonesia.
-The population in this research is 273 employees.
+Data collection is done by spreading questionnaires to every teacher in the Islamic schools in Indonesia.
+The population in this research is 95 teachers.
 The questionnaire was spread by simple random sampling technique.
-Questionnaire results that were returned validly were 121 samples.
-(44.32% from the whole population)

-The instrument of Trust-in Leader refers to the level of confidence and trust in sincerity, justice, ability, and attributes that are similar to the leaders.
-Researchers measured this construct by using five items (TL1-TL5) that is developed by Cook & Wall (1980) and Podsakoff et al. (1990) and validated by Seo et al. (2016).
-Knowledge sharing refers to the actual sharing of the knowledge obtained by employees through an individual's experience in the workplace.
-This study used four items from the measuring standards of Lee (2001) to share knowledge and two items from the study done by Faraj and Sproull (2000).
+The instrument of selfleadership refers to the influence that people exert over themselves and the intention to control their own behaviors.
+Researchers measured this construct by using six items (SL1-SL6) that is developed by Yun et al. (2006).
+Knowledge sharing refers to the actual sharing of the knowledge obtained by teachers through an individual's experience in the workplace.
+This study used four items from the measuring standards of Lee (2001) to share knowledge and two items from the study done by Faraj & Sproull (2000).
 So, the author used six items (KS1-KS6) to measure the level of knowledge sharing.
-Employee innovation means that employees offer new ideas in the effort of improving an organization's performance; next, they work to change those ideas into reality.
-The researcher adopted five items (EI1-EI5) developed by Scott and Bruce (1994) to measure innovative behavior.
+Teacher innovation means that teachers offer new ideas in the effort of improving an organization's performance; next, they work to change those ideas into reality.
+The researcher adopted five items (TI1-TI5) developed by Scott & Bruce (1994) to measure innovative behavior.
 All variables are measured in the five-points Likert scale type.
 Every closed questions/statement, five answer options are given, which consist of: strongly agree (SA) with 5 scores, agree (A) with 4 scores, Neutral (N) with 3 scores, disagree (DA) with 2 scores, and strongly disagree (SDA) with 1 score.
 The method in data processing is by using PLS and SmartPLS 3.0 software as the tool.
-For further item's list used in this research, can be seen in Table 1 below.